Got a green screen on YouTube? You’re certainly not the only one. But don’t worry, it can be easily fixed…

 Fixes For YouTube Green Screen in Windows Issue

 Here are 2 fixes that have helped other users resolve the YouTube green screen issue.
 Just work your way down until you find the one that works.

-Hardware Acceleration is a feature in browsers that tasks GPU with all the graphics and text rendering, hence giving us a better video playing and watching experience.
+Hardware Acceleration is a feature in browsers that tasks GPU with all the graphics and text rendering, hence giving you a better video playing and watching experience.

 But sometimes it’s also the culprit of this green-screen-on-YouTube issue.
-To disable hardware acceleration in Google Chrome and FireFox:
+So you should disable hardware acceleration to see if it fixes the issue.

 - In Chrome, in the top right corner, click on the three vertical dots button > Settings.